 Are We Still Married?
 Same-Sex Marriage FAQ

 In case you are unfamiliar with the history, in May 2008, the California Supreme Court issued its opinion that California’s Defense of Marriage Act (DOMA), enacted as a statutory voter initiative in 2000 (then called Prop 22), violated the California constitution.
 In mid-June 2008, the opinion became effective, and County Clerks began issuing marriage licenses to same sex couples.
 On November 4, 2008, California voters passed Prop 8 as a constitutional amendment by a majority vote.
 Now officially called Article I, Section 7.5 of the California Constitution, and codified at Family Code section 308.5, Prop 8 says, in its entirety, “Only marriage between a man and a woman is valid or recognized in California.”
-Prop 8 became effective the next day, November 5, 2008, and California County Clerks stopped issuing marriage licenses to same sex couples, although some couples have continued to marry in other jurisdictions, as discussed below.
-As discussed in this FAQ, the Prop 8 Opinion resolved some but not all of the questions which have arisen.
+Prop 8 became effective the next day, November 5, 2008, and California County Clerks stopped issuing marriage licenses to same-sex couples, although some couples have continued to marry in other jurisdictions, as discussed below.

 When the Supreme Court issues its opinion on the constitutionality of Prop 8 in June 2013, Prop 8 will either be affirmed, with the status quo continuing in California until Prop 8 is overturned by the voters of California, or Prop 8 will be invalidated and California will again fully recognize marriage validity performed in any jurisdiction at any time.

-Q: My partner and I got married in California in the fall of 2008.
+Q: My spouse and I married in California in the fall of 2008.
 Is our marriage recognized by the federal government?

-Q: Six months after my long-time partner and I were finally married in California in the summer of 2008, she told me that she wants out of the relationship.
-Can we get a divorce now that Proposition 8 has passed, or do we even need a divorce?
+Q: Six months after my long-time partner and I were finally married in Iowa in 2010, he told me that he wanted out of the relationship.
+Can we get a divorce in California?

 Q: Isn’t there something we can do other than a full divorce action in Court to dissolve our domestic partnership and marriage?

-A: For some small minority of couples who meet a very restrictive set of conditions – e.g., marriage/DP of less than 5 years, no children, no real property, very low debt threshold, etc. – there is a Summary Dissolution procedure available for marriages and a Summary Termination procedure available for domestic partnership.
+A: For a small minority of couples who meet a very restrictive set of conditions – e.g., marriage/domestic partnership of less than 5 years, no children, no real property, very low debt threshold, etc. – there is a Summary Dissolution procedure available for marriages and a Summary Termination procedure available for domestic partnerships.
 The restrictions are discussed in more detail in our Domestic Partnership FAQ, so if you think you might qualify, please see the discussion there for more details.
-However, the summary termination procedures still require complete financial disclosures and a written property agreement, so anyone terminating a marriage or domestic partnership with this more limited procedure should at least consult an attorney to make sure that they are doing it correctly.
+However, the summary termination procedures still require complete financial disclosures and a written property agreement, so anyone terminating a marriage or domestic partnership with this more limited procedure would be well advised to consult an attorney to make sure they are doing it correctly.